bimbap/lambda-ec2-controls/README.md

 ## 📌 Overview

-This project enables you to:
+This project provides Lambda functions to:

-- Start EC2 instances programmatically
+- Start EC2 instances programmatically when triggered
-- Stop EC2 instances when not in use
+- Stop EC2 instances to reduce costs during idle times
-- Reboot EC2 instances as part of scheduled maintenance
+- Reboot EC2 instances as part of your maintenance workflow

+These functions are executed **manually** when invoked through AWS Lambda.
+For automation (e.g., scheduling start/stop tasks), you can integrate them with services like Amazon EventBridge.

-It is ideal for developers and DevOps engineers who require lightweight automation without unnecessary complexity.
+It is ideal for developers and DevOps engineers who want lightweight EC2 management tools without unnecessary complexity.

 ---